 The Australian Signals Directorate (ASD) would like to remind you to incorporate cyber security into your contingency planning.
 As more staff may work from home, and the use of remote access technology increases, adversaries may attempt to take advantage.
-ASD's Australian Cyber Security Centre (ACSC) encourages Australians to remain vigilant and ensure sound cyber security practices.
+Australian Signals Directorate's Australian Cyber Security Centre (ASD's ACSC) encourages Australians to remain vigilant and ensure sound cyber security practices.

 Ensuring good cyber security measures now is the best way to address the cyber threat.